 What are the benefits and drawbacks of this space and these technologies of leadership?
 Could you do something to freshen up the space where leadership is practised?

 Spend five minutes commenting on the photograph or story of two of your fellow learners.

 Spaces where leadership is practised can be chosen deliberately, as can the technologies that are used in leadership.
 For example, in the UK Parliament’s House of Commons and House of Lords, the government benches directly face the opposition benches, so that when a minister addresses either House, she or he faces political adversaries rather than colleagues.
 This is a design deliberately geared towards the generation of adversarial debate and scrutiny.

 Sometimes, however, spaces and technologies and uses of them can become quite habitual and stale.
 People become accustomed to being a certain way in a particular meeting room, surrounded by certain objects.
 Over time, certain memories and practices are identified with certain spaces and technologies.
 There is a lot to be said for freshening up where and how you interact and where you enact leadership.
 By changing the spaces and technologies of leadership, you also change how people relate to one another and approach one another.

-Hopefully this week we have started to stretch your perceptions of leadership and what comprises leadership in practice.
-We will conclude this week by reflecting back on what we think has been the key practice, that of sociomaterial awareness.
+Hopefully this week you will have started to stretch your perceptions of leadership and what comprises leadership in practice.
+You will conclude this week by reflecting back on what the course authors think has been the key practice, that of sociomaterial awareness.